Is this topic for you?

 After 9 weeks, surgical abortion is usually the only option.
 The risks from having an abortion in the second trimester are higher than in the first trimester.

 Abortions done early in the pregnancy can be done by your doctor or gynecologist.
-Abortion services are most likely to be offered at university hospitals and family planning clinics.
+Abortion services are available at abortion clinics and some hospitals.

 Abortions are rarely done after 24 weeks of pregnancy (during the late second trimester and entire third trimester).